alisa-lu/alisa-lu.github.io/README.md

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+- At least one image, with descriptive alt attribute(s)
+- Appropriate headings and paragraph text
+- Links to external page(s)
+- Multiple pages, with appropriate navigation between them

 (b) CSS features

 (c) Advanced features
+- Creating a more complex page layout, such as including a sidebar or navigation bar

 3. How long, in hours, did it take you to complete this assignment?